daattali/beautiful-jekyll/_posts/2024-01-21-cantera-equilibrium-combustion.md

 # Task

-For a mixture of propane and air at varying [equivalence ratios](#equivalence-ratio) and starting at STP, determine the [adiabatic combustion temperature](#adiabatic-combustion-temperature) and [equilibrium gas composition](#equilibrium-gas-composition) at constant pressure.
+For a mixture of propane and air at varying [equivalence ratios](#equivalence-ratio) and starting at STP, determine the [adiabatic combustion temperature](#adiabatic-combustion-temperature) and [equilibrium gas composition](#equilibrium-gas-composition) (for these specific species) at constant pressure.

 # Results